ALIF Consulting

 A Successful Launch

-Customer released Rogue Company into open beta in October 2020 across the Windows, Xbox One, PlayStation 4, and Nintendo Switch platforms, with an Xbox Series X/S release following in November 2020.
+The customer released Rogue Company into open beta in October 2020 across the Windows, Xbox One, PlayStation 4, and Nintendo Switch platforms.
+An Xbox Series X/S release followed in November 2020.
 A PlayStation 5 release followed in March 2021, and the game came out of beta in May 2022.

-The company’s Gen-2 architecture based on Azure, GitHub, open source, and the HashiCorp suite helped pave the way for the success of Rogue Company, delivering the scalability needed to support 15 million players within the first two months—followed by millions more since then.
+The company’s Gen-2 architecture, based on Azure, GitHub, open source, and the HashiCorp suite, helped pave the way for Rogue Company's success.
+It delivered the scalability needed to support 15 million players within the first two months—followed by millions more since then.

-What’s more, with the DevOps environment that customer now has in place, developers across the company are also more agile—able to deliver new functionality faster and with fewer distractions.
+What’s more, with the DevOps environment that customers now have in place, developers across the company are also more agile—able to deliver new functionality faster and with fewer distractions.

-Looking forward, as customer continues to delight gamers with new experiences, the company plans to continue relying on the technology partners that helped it get to where it is today.
+As customers continue to delight gamers with new experiences, the company plans to rely on the technology partners that helped it get to where it is today.